 Quantitative research produces hard facts, numbers, and other measurable things.
 Which can be very useful when you're trying to prove a theory or understand what you're dealing with.

 It's also independent of changeable things, like researcher bias or people's current opinions or moods.
-So qualitative research is repeatable and can be tested and re-tested again and again.
+So quantitative research is repeatable and can be tested and re-tested again and again.

 And, practically speaking, quantitative data analysis can be performed much more quickly than qualitative research.
 You can simply send someone a survey, collect the response data, and dump that data into a spreadsheet or database.
 From there, running various queries and analyses is easy (assuming you know what you want to ask).